End of life care

-You could use the document below to help:
+You could use this document to help:

 It can help you prepare for the future.
 You can think about, talk about and write down your preferences and priorities.

-What is the Gold Standards framework?
+What is the gold standards framework?

 You can ask care providers whether they are working towards the gold standards framework.
 It can be used in various places such as: